gavina01/AGL.People/readme.md

 The instructions for the test can be found at http://agl-developer-test.azurewebsites.net/.
 Based on the instructions the following has been completed

 * Call EndPoint http://agl-developer-test.azurewebsites.net/people.json.
 (Can include something like Polly to include circuit breaker design/improve transient failures)
-* Group Data by the Persons Gender who own cats and list the cats names alphabetically.
+* Group Data by the Persons Gender who own cats and list the cat names alphabetically.

 ### How its Built ###